Deuki: Deuki today

 The practice of deuki has been formally abolished by the Nepalese government.
 Despite this fact, girls continue to become deukis.
 The Nepal Constitution of 1990 deemed the practice to be human trafficking and exploitation in the name of religion and culture, and several pieces of legislation have passed that should have curtailed the number of Deukis.
 According to a UN report, however, the number of deukis increased between 1992 and 2010.

 The actual number of deukis today is contestable, as the exact statistics are unavailable.
-Estimates range between under 2,000 and over 30,000, leaving a great deal of uncertainty.
+Estimates range from under 2,000 to over 30,000, leaving a great deal of uncertainty.

 Nevertheless, the government seems determined to crack down on deuki and other trafficking practices that have been prevalent in Western Nepal for so long.
 According to Sher Jung Karki, undersecretary at the Ministry of Women, Children, and Social Welfare, a new bill aimed at protecting women from various types of abuse would help with these measures as “each and every act that promotes discrimination and violence against women in the name of religion and customs will be considered a punishable offense.”
 This bill, implemented earlier this year, creates greater responsibility for perpetrators of such offenses, including the sale and dedication of young girls, by broadening the definition of abuse and by making its consequences more severe with mandatory compensation (including treatment expenses for physical and psychological abuse) to the victim and jail time.

 NGOs such as Jandesh have worked to successfully rehabilitate many Deukis by teaching them “skills in the sewing, stitching, cattle farming, cottage and beauty industries, as well as [providing] literacy classes” and getting their children into schools.
 For older deukis, however, change is more difficult.
 Government programs and NGOs are less invested in their rehabilitation, so they receive less assistance.
 Such women also find it harder to transition into a different lifestyle after an entire lifetime of being a deuki.